 Portage is a medium-sized city located in the state of Indiana.
 With a population of 36,738 people and eight constituent neighborhoods, Portage is the 22nd largest community in Indiana.

-Unlike some cities, Portage isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Portage are a mix of both white- and blue-collar jobs.
+Portage is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Portage is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Portage who work in office and administrative support (12.98%), sales jobs (11.02%), and management occupations (7.52%).
+There are especially a lot of people living in Portage who work in office and administrative support (12.87%), sales jobs (9.48%), and management occupations (8.02%).

 The most common language spoken in Portage is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Greek.